sabareeshs786/pos-app/README.md

 ### Features

+1. **Authentication**
+      - Login and Signup:
+      - Users can log in with their credentials.
+      - New users can sign up to create an account.
-1. **Brands**
+2. **Brands**
     - Manage and categorize product brands.

-2. **Products**
+3. **Products**
     - Store product details such as barcode, product name, brand, category, and MRP.

-3. **Inventory**
+4. **Inventory**
     - Track the quantity of items for each product.

-4. **Orders**
+5. **Orders**
     - Store order details including date, time, product name, quantity, and selling price.
     - Ensure that the selling price is less than or equal to the MRP.

-5. **Reports**
+6. **Reports**

     - **Daily Sales Report:**
       - Displays the quantity of items sold on a daily basis.

     - **Overall Sales Report:**
       - Provides an overview of overall sales.

     - **Inventory Report:**
       - Shows the current inventory status.

     - **User Roles**
       - **Supervisor (Admin):**
         - Has full access to all sections.
         - Can perform CRUD operations.

       - **Operator:**
         - Can view UI elements for brands, products, etc.
         - Can place orders.

-- **Authentication**
-  - Login and Signup:
-  - Users can log in with their credentials.
-  - New users can sign up to create an account.